yalavrinenko/lammps/doc/src/pair_wpmd.rst

 * Electron Force Field (eFF), see :doc:`pair_style eff/cut <pair_eff>`.
 The antisymmetry is implemented via the spin-dependent semi-empirical Pauli potential.
 The method is almost as fast as the original WPMD.

 * Antisymmetrized Wave Packet Molecular Dynamics (AWPMD), see :doc:`pair_style awpmd/cut <pair_awpmd>`.
 In AWPMD, the many-body wave function for electrons with the same spin projection is antisymmetrized as defined by the unrestricted Hartree-Fock approximation.
-This pair style also supports the representation of a single electron by multiple Gaussian wave packets which improves the accuracy of electron-ion bound states (atoms and molecules).
+This pair style also supports the representation of a single electron by multiple Gaussian wavepackets which improves the accuracy of electron-ion bound states (atoms and molecules).
 Due to computations of the norm-matrix and the modified equations of motion, this method is slower than the original WPMD or eFF.

 * The joint method of the Wave Packet Molecular Dynamics and the Density Functional Theory (WPMD-DFT), see :doc:`pair_style wpmd/dft/cut <pair_wpmd_dft>`.
 In this method, the exchange-correlation effects are included by an additional energy term computed as a functional of the local electron density following the idea of DFT within the LSDA approximation.
-The electron density is obtained from the wave packet positions and widths.
+The electron density is obtained from the wavepacket positions and widths.
 This method is slower than eFF but faster than AWPMD.
 It has a GPU-accelerated version.

-The original WPMD method has a known problem of unlimited broadening of the wave packets for weakly bound electrons.
+The original WPMD method has a known problem of unlimited broadening of the wavepackets for weakly bound electrons.
 Therefore the periodic boundaries are appropriate only for very high electron density.
-This problem can be solved either by manual limiting of the wave packet width (eFF) or by using a 3-dimensional confining potential (wall potential) for the whole system which naturally constrains both the wave packet positions and widths (see :doc:`fix wall/wpmd <fix_wall_wpmd>`).
+This problem can be solved either by manual limiting of the wavepacket width (eFF) or by using a 3-dimensional confining potential (wall potential) for the whole system which naturally constrains both the wavepacket positions and widths (see :doc:`fix wall/wpmd <fix_wall_wpmd>`).

 Mixing, shift, table, tail correction, restart, rRESPA info